Tough Love (TV series)

-Tough Love is an American reality television series that airs on VH1 and premiered on March 15, 2009.
-The host and matchmaker of the show is Steven Ward of the Philadelphia-based Master Matchmakers.
+Tough Love is an American reality television series that aired on VH1 and premiered on March 15, 2009.
+The host and matchmaker of the show is Steven Ward of Philadelphia-based Master Matchmakers.
 Steven Ward's mother, JoAnn Ward, offers relationship advice.

 Season 1

 The first season premiered on March 15, 2009, and featured eight women seeking relationship help.

 Season 2

 The second season premiered on November 15, 2009, and featured nine women seeking relationship help.

 Season 3

 The third season was announced before the second season had completed.
 It was the first season to include couples, and premiered April 12, 2010.

 Season 4

 Season 4 of Tough Love Miami premiered on October 2, 2011.